WP-Autoplugin/superdraft/readme.md

 # Superdraft AI Toolkit for WordPress

-Superdraft AI Toolkit is a free WordPress plugin that enhances your content creation workflow with AI-powered tools.
+Superdraft is a free WordPress plugin that enhances your content creation workflow with AI-powered tools.
 It seamlessly integrates into the WordPress interface to provide intelligent content suggestions, writing assistance, and automated content organization features.

 - AI-powered writing assistance and recommendations
 - Intelligent tag and category management